linuxsimba/linuxsimba.github.io/_source/_posts/2015-09-05-openstack-networking-troubleshooting-part1.md

 tags: ['openstack', 'neutron', 'ovs']
 ---

-Today I am learning OpenVSwitch and using the OpenVswitch in a virtual Openstack topology.
+Today we are learning OpenVSwitch and using the OpenVswitch in a virtual Openstack topology.

 Got a simple question with a really long explanation.